Casimir Dankerque

-Casimir Dankerque (1904 – August 13, 1936), known as The Monster of Artois (French: Le Monstre de l'Artois), was a French criminal and serial killer responsible for murdering four pensioners in Pas-de-Calais between September and October 1935.
+Casimir Dankerque (29 November 1903 – 13 August 1936), known as The Monster of Artois (French: Le Monstre de l'Artois), was a French criminal and serial killer responsible for murdering four pensioners in Pas-de-Calais between September and October 1935.
 Convicted of these murders, in addition to other crimes, he was guillotined in 1936.

 Early life and crimes

-Born in 1904 in Dainville, Casimir Dankerque was the son of a coal merchant.
-Described as an odd, sly brute by acquaintances, by 1930, Dankerque was divorced from his wife, separated from his three children and jobless.
+Born in Dainville, Casimir Dankerque was the son of a coal merchant in nearby Achicourt.
+Described as an odd, sly brute by acquaintances, by 1930 Dankerque was divorced from his wife, separated from his three children, and jobless.
 His eccentric behavior was demonstrated after he had participated in a bicycle race in Arras: after finishing 22nd, the contestants were to have an aviation meeting, during which Dankerque parachuted in front of his astonished friends.
 On April 23, 1930, Dankerque was arrested for kidnapping a minor by an inspector who had caught him in the act.
 While behind bars in the Saint-Nicaise Prison, Casimir admitted that he burgled the local church in Arras on two separate occasions, stealing valuables from the trunks and desecrating the ciborium, as well as stealing more than 27 bikes in the span of two months.
 For all these crimes, he received a 2-year prison sentence.